kiran162005/kiran162005/README.md

 <p align="center">
   I build full-stack apps with real AI integrations — from live virtual classrooms to speech-to-notes pipelines.
-  Currently studying CS at Garden City University and looking for an internship to grow as an engineer.
+  Pursuing a B.E. in Computer Science at Garden City University, Bangalore, and looking for an internship to grow as an engineer.
 </p>

 <br/>